michalziaja/CvApp-cicd-kubernetes-AWS/README.md

 The `terraform` job is responsible for provisioning the necessary infrastructure using Terraform.
 Below are the key steps involved:

 1. **Setting Up Environment Variables:**
+   - These variables are sourced from GitHub secrets to securely manage sensitive information.

    ```yaml
    env: